-Surrender vehicle plates to the DMV
+Surrender (return or turn in) your plates to the DMV

-If you want to register your vehicle in another state, you must surrender your New York State vehicle and plates to the New York DMV.
+If you want to register your vehicle in another state, you must surrender your New York State vehicle plates to the New York DMV.

 Do I need to surrender motorcycle plates?